SilverRuler/N-WPA2---Security_Improvement_Technique_of_WPA2_through_NFT-Based_Authentication/README.md

 It was defined and implemented at the will of the author.<br/>
 <br/>
 The product used for the server is the Raspberry Pi 4B model.<br/>
 OpenWRT must be installed on the server.
-The OS installation process will not be described.
-See https://openwrt.org/<br/>
+The OS installation process will not be described. <br/>See https://openwrt.org/<br/>
 <br/>
 The product used in STA is any x86-based architecture window10 machine.<br/>
 <br/>